-You can support The OPA by making a gift in your Will; one of the most effective ways to help ensure that our fight against oesophageal and gastric cancers continues our mission to save the lives of future generations.
+You can support The OPA by making a gift in your Will; one of the most effective ways to help ensure that our fight against oesophageal and gastric cancers continues and saves the lives of future generations.
+Scan the QR code below to view the legacy leaflet.